Terry Smith (art historian)

-Terry Smith (born Terence Edwin Smith in Geelong, Victoria, 1944) is an Australian art historian, art critic and artist who currently lives and works in Pittsburgh, New York and Sydney.

-Since 2001 he has been Andrew W. Mellon Professor of Contemporary Art History and Theory in the Department of the History of Art and Architecture at the University of Pittsburgh.
-He also serves as a board member of The Andy Warhol Museum, Pittsburgh.
+Terence Edwin "Terry" Smith (born 1944) is an Australian art historian, art critic, and artist who has lived and worked in Sydney, New York City, and Pittsburgh.
+Since 2001 and as of 2025 he is Andrew W. Mellon Professor of Contemporary Art History and Theory at the University of Pittsburgh, and for the academic year 2025-6 is Slade Professor of Fine Art at Cambridge University.

-Education
+Early life and education

+Terence Edwin Smith was born in 1944.

-Smith was a student at Melbourne High School, where he won a General Exhibition in the 1962 Matriculation examinations.
-Between 1963 and 1967, he studied at the University of Melbourne, where he studied art history under Professor Sir Joseph Burke, Franz Philipp and Bernard Smith.
-When the Power Institute was established at the University of Sydney in 1968, he tutored to professors Bernard Smith, David Saunders and Donald Brook.
+He was a student at Melbourne High School, where he matriculated in 1962, earning a General Exhibition (academic award).
+He edited the school magazine, The Unicorn, and was in the football and basketball teams and athletics teams.

+Between 1963 and 1967, he studied at the University of Melbourne, where he studied art history under Sir Joseph Burke, Franz Philipp, and Bernard Smith.
+When the Power Institute of Fine Arts was established at the University of Sydney in 1968, he tutored to professors Bernard Smith, David Saunders, and Donald Brook.

-Winning a Harkness Fellowship in 1972, he studied at the Institute of Fine Arts, New York, under professors Goldwater, Rubin and Rosenblum, and at Columbia University under Professor Meyer Schapiro.
-While in New York, he joined the Art & Language group of conceptual artists, including Joseph Kosuth, Ian Burn, Mel Ramsden and Michael Corris, and remained an active member 1972–1976.
+Winning a Harkness Fellowship in 1972, he studied at the Institute of Fine Arts, New York City, and at Columbia University under Meyer Schapiro.
+While in New York, he joined the Art & Language group of conceptual artists, including Joseph Kosuth, Ian Burn, Mel Ramsden, and Michael Corris, and remained an active member 1972–1976.

 Returning to Australia in 1975, he taught contemporary art and art historical method in the Fine Arts Department at the University of Melbourne and at the Art School, Preston Institute of Technology.

-His Master of Arts thesis on "American Abstract Expressionism: ethical attitudes and moral function" received the University Medal in 1976 from the University of Sydney.
+He earned a Master of Arts with his thesis "American Abstract Expressionism: ethical attitudes and moral function" in 1976 from the University of Sydney.

+Later, in 1986 he earned his PhD.
+His doctoral dissertation Making the Modern: Industry, Art and Design in America was published in 1993 by the University of Chicago Press.